Healthy communities

 -

-Introduce legislation that eliminates loopholes used by psychiatric hospitals to “cherry pick” patients, which causes delays in care, overcrowded hospitals, and substantial increases in costs to Medicaid
+Eliminate loopholes used by psychiatric hospitals to “cherry pick” patients, which causes delays in care, overcrowded hospitals, and substantial increases in costs to Medicaid

 Fund social work and addiction services in homeless shelters to support recovery